Extensive Grazing Systems for Sheep

 A flock health plan, tailored to the specific needs of a large producer, should include: 1) a good mineral/nutritional supplementation program (after determining any deficiencies); 2) control of external parasites (internal parasites may not be a problem on arid ground but that should be determined); 3) prevention of diseases for which cost-effective vaccines are available; 4) methods to prevent introduction of contagious diseases, such as sore mouth/scab, caseous lymphadenitis, footrot, epididymitis/brucellosis, and Johne disease; and 5) improvement of the number of lambs weaned per ewe bred, with enhanced ewe and ram fertility and reduced lamb mortalities (may be related to nutritional program).

 In most sheep operations, wool is not the major source of income, so the economic outcome from an outbreak of disease or a serious nutritional problem is usually obvious.
 However, in operations in which wool is the predominant source of income, a moderate parasite burden or nutritional deficiencies can cause ill-thrift, reduced kilograms of wool shorn per head, and reduced fiber diameter.
-This outcome may result in a more valuable fleece and thus, no reduction of income.
+The latter outcome may result in a more valuable fleece and thus, no reduction of income.
 In this situation, reduced health of the ewes may not be obvious.
 A ewe that does not conceive or aborts in the first 3 mo of pregnancy will produce more wool than a ewe that rears a lamb, because a ewe rearing a lamb has a higher nutritional requirement and produces less wool than a dry ewe.
 However, in most places, the price of lamb, somewhat influenced by pelt price, is worth far more than that of the wool.

 In some areas of the world, veterinarians may be able to go beyond a flock health program by developing a comprehensive flock management advisory service.
 This service would adopt a whole farm approach that considers the physical and financial resources of the farm/ranch and the interaction of livestock production with other activities such as cropping and pasture production.
 The stocking rate, type of stock run, timing of husbandry procedures, marketing strategies, and risk management should be reviewed as part of the program.
 A financial analysis of the farm as a business and preparation of farm budgets and gross margin analyses is a key part of most programs.
 However, this type of service has not been readily adopted by producers in most places, and most veterinarians do not have the expertise.